official-stockfish/nnue-pytorch/docs/nnue.md

             _mm256_permute4x64_epi64(
                 // clamp from below
                 _mm256_max_epi8(
-                    // packs saturate to 127, so we only need to clamp from below _mm256_packs_epi16(in0, in1),
+                    // packs saturates to 127, so we only need to clamp from below _mm256_packs_epi16(in0, in1),
                     zero
                 ),